Dr Lewis Elliott

 Lecturer in Environment and Public Health

-Dr Ben Wheeler is a Senior Lecturer at the European Centre for Environment and Human Health, with wide-ranging research interests in environment-health interconnections.
-His PhD was in the Department of Social Medicine at the University of Bristol, on the relationship between socio-economic health and environmental inequalities.
+Professor Ben Wheeler is Associate Professor in Environment, Health and Inequalities at the European Centre for Environment and Human Health, and is Centre co-director.
+With wide-ranging research interests in environment-health interconnections, his PhD was in the Department of Social Medicine at the University of Bristol, on the relationship between socio-economic health and environmental inequalities.
 His first post-doctoral research position was at Victoria University of Wellington School of Earth Sciences, in a unit funded by the NZ Ministry of Health to carry out geographical public health research.
 Subsequent research positions have been at the University of Sheffield Department of Geography, and back at the Department of Social Medicine at Bristol.
 He has also worked in public health in the National Health Service, and with environmental consultancies.

 Ben has been at the European Centre for Environment and Human Health since its beginnings in 2010.
 He applies geographical and epidemiological methods to research the beneficial and adverse impacts that the environment can have on human health and health inequalities.